Skip to content

 Local economic opportunities network

-The local economic opportunities network (LEO network) assists regional councils and communities with decarbonisation and the economic opportunities associated with a decarbonised economy.
+The local economic opportunities network (LEO network) aims to assist regional councils, industry and communities with industry development and economic growth opportunities.

-There are programs and initiatives available to help Queensland local governments, business and industry reduce their greenhouse gas emissions.
+There are programs and support initiatives available for Queensland local governments, businesses and industry.

 • ecoBiz assists small to medium sized businesses develop an action plan to improve their resource efficiency and environmental sustainability and reduce operational costs.